Baelcorvus/Using-a-Pico-with-non-standard-hardware/README.md

 # Using a Pico with non standard hardware
- Configuring cmake to compile C++ source on a non standard PICO boad such as the adafruit QT RP2040
+ Configuring cmake to compile C++ source on a non standard PICO board such as the adafruit QT RP2040

 The Raspberry Pi Pico is a great microcontroller for embedded applications.
-There are several different boards designed arround the RP2040 chip.
+There are several different boards designed around the RP2040 chip.
 These have different hardware than the standard board.
-The Adafruit QT RP2040, for example, has a NeoPixel LED rather than a simiple LED and a different flash memory from the standard board.
+The Adafruit QT RP2040, for example, has a NeoPixel LED rather than a simple LED and a different flash memory from the standard board.
 In order for your code to compile correctly the board type must be selected in the cmake build.

 The PDF for the pico-sdk has a short section on using other boards and this small repository is designed to elaborate a little on how to easily implement the correct board.

 When cmake is executed it looks at an ENV variable - in this case PICO_BOARD - to see if is defined.
 If it is not it defaults to the standard (pico.h).
-To compile for a differnt board you set this ENV variable.
+To compile for a different board you set this ENV variable.

 One reason to do this is to easily use the onboard peripherals and to write code that can be ported to different boards.
 Also (importantly) you need to set this so the Pico auto starts the code on reset.
-For example, code compiled using the standard Pico board will run once when you flash tha board, but when reset the pico may not run the code again.
+For example, code compiled using the standard Pico board will run once when you flash the board, but when reset the pico may not run the code again.

 The pico-sdk pdf (https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf) says that you can do this by executing cmake -D"PICO_BOARD=myboard" ..